Listed below are some of the violations we commonly see:

 Condition of Private Property violations include but are not limited to:

-- accumulations of junk and debris such as paper, lumber, concrete rubble, household furnishings, appliances, dismantled machinery, tires or rusted metal of any kind on residential or commercial property.
-To discard these and other miscellaneous items, contact the Department of Public Works at (732) 531-5001 to get details to arrange for a special trash collection.
+- accumulations of junk and debris such as paper, lumber, concrete rubble, household furnishings, dismantled machinery, tires or rusted metal of any kind on residential or commercial property.
+To discard these items, you may bring them to the Township Recycling Center located at 3603 Sunset Ave.

 - excessive growth of grass and weeds (10 inches or more in height)